snaplet/docs-old/docs/03-getting-started/04-capturing.md

 ```

 You now have a fresh "nugget of transformed data 🐥" that is saved to the `.snaplet/snapshots` directory.
-The snapshot contains all the right ingredients  you'll need to restore your database: the schema and the table data in CSV format.
+The snapshot contains the schema, some metadata, and the data in CSV format.

+All the right ingredients your team members need to restore your database!